OpenConceptConsulting/AccessibleBusinessHub/index.md

 * Set up your smart phone emergency texting group.

-Feel free to submit suggestions of[links to be included HERE](https://forms.gle/3JZ7YK95zMHABh2s9).
+Feel free to submit suggestions of [resources to be included by clicking this Link](https://forms.gle/3JZ7YK95zMHABh2s9).
 Our team will vet your suggestions and add them to the master document.